-If you love traveling throughout the U.S. and Caribbean like I do, the Southwest Airlines Rapid Rewards® Premier Card might be for you.
+If you love traveling throughout the U.S. and Caribbean, the Southwest Airlines Rapid Rewards Premier Card might be for you.
 Offering easy to earn points that translate into free and reduced airfare, this is one of my favorite airline cards around.

-- Signup Bonus: Now is the perfect time to get the Southwest Rapid Rewards® Premier Card.
-For a limited time, you’ll earn 50,000 bonus points when you open a new account and spend $2,000 in the first 3 months.
-Those points are usually good for 2 round-trip tickets to the Caribbean, although it depends on your dates and airports.
+- Signup Bonus: You’ll earn 40,000 bonus points when you open a new account and spend $1,000 in the first 3 months.
+In many cases, these points are almost enough for 2 round-trip tickets to the Caribbean, although it depends on your dates and airports.

 - Anniversary Bonus: Every year, you’ll earn a 6,000 point bonus on your cardmember anniversary.

 - Earn Points for Spending: Get 2X points for every dollar spent with either Southwest or select hotel/car rental partners.
 Get 1X points on everything else.